High encapsulation efficiency

 High monodispersity (2%)

-Each droplet generation device is based on the design recommended in the latest McCarroll lab Drop-Seq protocol, ensuring the best chances of success.
+Each droplet generation device, including the droplet-sequencing pack is based on the design recommended in the latest McCarroll lab Drop-Seq protocol, ensuring the best chances of success.

 Precision engineered robust devices durable over a wide range of pressures, temperatures, and flow rates Last